billscofield/HuaWei/Linux/tcpdump/tcpdump.md

 Read packets from file (which was created with the -w option or by other tools that  write  pcap  or pcap-ng files).
 Standard input is used if file is ``-''.

-A     Print each packet (minus its link level header) in ASCII.
+-A      Print each packet (minus its link level header) in ASCII.
 Handy for capturing web pages.

+-X      When parsing and printing, in addition to printing the headers of each packet,
+        print the data of each packet (minus its link level header) in hex and ASCII.
+This is very handy for analysing new protocols.

+-XX     When parsing and printing, in addition to printing the headers of each packet, print the data of each packet, including its link level header, in hex and ASCII.